aliciagarciasierra/aliciagarciasierra.github.io/_pages/code.md

 ---

-You can find the specific code for each paper under the Publications code section.
+You can find the specific code for each paper under the [Publications tab](https://aliciagarciasierra.github.io/publications/).

 All my research code is available on [my GitHub profile](https://github.com/aliciagarciasierra).